damian-c/gem_projectM/README.md

 ## Usage
 * Run pd from the working directory containing the config.inp file
 * Add a gem_projectM object
-* Connect a gem head to the inlet
+* Connect a gemhead to the inlet
-* Connect the outlet to the second input of a texture
+* Connect the outlet to the second inlet of a pix_texture
-* Connect that texture to a rectangle
+* Connect that pix_texture to a rectangle

 ## TODO:
 * use an actual build system